stxphanx30/Poe-Stephane-kibambo-ST10158209-Municipal-services-app-/README.md

   <img src="https://skillicons.dev/icons?i=dotnet,cs,bootstrap,javascript,html,css,sqlite,git,github,vscode" />
 </p>

-- **Frontend:** HTML5, CSS3, Bootstrap, JavaScript (Dynamic filtering and search)
+- *Frontend:* HTML5, CSS3, Bootstrap 5, JavaScript
-- **Backend:** ASP.NET Core MVC (C#)
+- *Backend:* ASP.NET Core MVC (C#)
-- **Database:** Entity Framework Core (SQLite / SQL Server)
+- *Database:* Entity Framework Core with SQLite
-- **Version Control:** Git & GitHub
+- *Architecture:* MVC with layered services (Controllers, Models, Services)
-- **IDE:** Visual Studio / VS Code
+- *IDE:* Visual Studio 2022 / VS Code
+- *Version Control:* Git & GitHub

 ---

-## ⚙️ How It Works
+## ⚙ How It Works

-### 🔍 Search & Recommendation Logic
-- When a user types a search query, it’s stored in a **queue**.
-- The system tracks the most frequent search terms in a **dictionary**.
-- Using a **priority queue**, the app identifies and recommends events most relevant to the user’s interests.
-- Recommendations are **persisted** to the database so that they remain after page reload or restart.

-### 🧾 Report Submission
+### 🧾 Service Request Tracking (Part 3)
-Users can submit reports to the municipality directly through the platform.

-Each report includes:
+- Each report is assigned a unique *Request Reference (MS-xxxx)*.
-- Reporter name
-- Category (e.g., “Water Issue”, “Road Damage”)
-- Description of the problem
-- Optional photo or document

-The data is stored in the database and can be viewed by municipal staff for follow-up.
+- A *Binary Search Tree (BST)* is used for fast lookup by reference.
+- A *Priority Queue* (min-heap) prioritizes older requests for admin attention.
+- A *Graph Structure* links related issues by location.
+- A *Dictionary* organizes requests by category for quick filtering.
+- Admins can update statuses, and history logs are recorded for transparency.

+### 📅 Local Events & Announcements
+- Events and announcements are loaded from the database and displayed with dynamic filters.
+- Users can search and filter by *keyword, **category, or **date range*.
+- A smart recommendation engine analyzes recent searches and suggests similar events.

+### 🔐 Authentication
+- Secure *Admin Login* using credentials stored in configuration (appsettings.json).
+- Unauthorized users are redirected to an *Access Denied* view.
+- Session-based authentication ensures controlled admin access.

 ---

 ## 🗂️ Project Structure
 ```